 - 20 silicon muffin cups

-- For the Cups- Place dehydrated strawberries in a food processor and process to powder form.
+- Place dehydrated strawberries in a food processor and process to powder form.
 Fill the bottom of a double broiler with water and place on low heat.
 Place white chocolate chips & strawberry powder in the top of double broiler.
 When chocolate begins to melt begin stir & continue until chocolate is fully melted & incorporated with strawberry, about 7-8 mins.

 - Spray silicon muffin cups lightly with a nonstick spray.
 Add approximately 1 tbsp of melted chocolate mixture to each cup.
 Using a small spoon or small brush spread chocolate over bottoms of cup and halfway up sides.
 Place in refrigerator until hardened, about 30 mins.